gniewomir/boilerplate-ts-express-react/README.md

 # Todo
 * Add a way of enforcing response shape
+* Add a way to prevent returning entity as response
+* Add more structured way of loading fixtures
 * Introduce authorization service and permissions
     * add refresh tokens with longer lifetime which will allow only obtaining new token
     * revoking any user token should also revoke all refresh tokens
     * consider how to log out from other browser tabs/devices ref: https://hasura.io/blog/best-practices-of-using-jwt-with-graphql/
-* Fix Jest not exiting correctly, perhaps because of still open database connection?
-* Add more structured way of loading fixtures
 * Remove expired and blacklisted tokens from database

 # Links